cfengine/documentation/getting-started/known-issues.markdown

   files:
 ```

-If the client packages are copied but don't get installed, please verify that
+If the client packages are copied but do not get installed, please verify that
 the package_name matches `package_name_convention` in `body package_method
 u_generic`.

-### Installing cfengine-nova installs cfengine-nova-hub instead when packages are in the
+### Installing cfengine-nova installs cfengine-nova-hub instead when packages are in the yum repository
-yum repository

 When a host attempts to install cfengine-nova from a private yum package
 repository and that host also has the cfengine-nova-hub package available from